GrammaTech/swap-detector/README.md

 To run the Clang plugin tests, you can execute ``cmake --build . --target check-all`` from the CMake build directory.

+### Research Paper
+We expand on the concepts and algorithms behind Swap Detector in a [research paper](https://arxiv.org/abs/2009.09117), published in the [2020 IEEE Source Code Analysis and Manipulation Conference](http://www.ieee-scam.org/2020/).
+Note that not all algorithms, heuristics, and features described in the research paper are present in this implementation.

 #### Acknowledgements
 This material is based on research sponsored by the Department of Homeland Security (DHS) Office of Procurement Operations, S&T acquisition Division via